-Feasibility Study of Alternative Fueled Buses
+Feasibility Study of Alternative Fueled Buses (2022)

 In December 2022, Jaunt completed the Feasibility Study of Alternative Fueled Buses.
 This effort was launched to determine a preferred cleaner fuel type for Jaunt vehicles and develop a high-level implementation strategy and timeline for the preferred fuel type.
-The project set a goal of achieving a 45% greenhouse gas reduction by 2030 and net zero by 2050.
+The project set a goal of achieving a 45 percent greenhouse gas reduction by 2030 and net zero by 2050.
 The feasibility study's evaluation included diesel, compressed natural gas, battery electric, hydrogen fuel cell electric, propane, and biodiesel.
 Based on the evaluation, battery electric vehicles were identified as the most cost effective based on maintenance and operational costs.
 The study calls on Jaunt to begin the alternative fuel transition process by adopting an alternative energy plan and beginning to pursue grant funding opportunities for battery electric vehicles.

-JAUNT Transit Development Plan
+Jaunt Transit Development Plan (2018)

-In the 2018 Jaunt TDP, the service area included Charlottesville, Albemarle County, Buckingham County, Fluvanna County, Louisa County, and Nelson County.
-JAUNT provided services, that included intracounty service, midday service, commuter service, and ADA Paratransit service.
-JAUNT also coordinates services with numerous human service agencies throughout the region, including offering vehicles and drivers for contracted use.
+In the 2018 Jaunt TDP, the service area included the city of Charlottesville and the counties of Albemarle, Buckingham, Fluvanna, Louisa, and Nelson.
+Jaunt provided services, that included intra-county service, midday service, commuter service, and ADA Paratransit service.
+Jaunt also coordinates services with numerous human service agencies throughout the region, including offering vehicles and drivers for contracted use.
 Through analysis, it was found that demand response service was the most appropriate service model for most of the service area.
-Some of the short term proposed improvements for services include:
+Some of the short-term proposed improvements for services include: